Boiarshinov/english/tenses/present_continuous.md

 - for fixed arrangements in the near future
 > I'm flying to London tomorrow

-Time expressions with the present simple:
+Time expressions with the present continuous:
 - `now`
 - `at the moment`
 - `at present`